latest nhpb_banner 1__compressed2

 • Community Resource Center, 2432 N. Martin Luther King Blvd., Bldg.
 D, North Las Vegas, NV 89032, (702) 455-7208

-Help Of Southern Nevada – In addition to rental programs, this agency offers a wide variety of programs, such as security deposit assistance, food, electric bill, counseling, and much more.
+Help Of Southern Nevada – In addition to multiple rental assistance programs, this agency offers a wide variety of programs, such as security deposit assistance, electric bill, landlord-tenant mediation, and much more.
 They also have several locations across Clark County.
 The main address is 1640 E. Flamingo, Road #100, Las Vegas, Nevada 89119, call (702) 369-4357

-The Salvation Army – Shelter, low income housing, and homeless prevention/rent assistance is offered.
-They also administer a variety of other social services, and are a great place to call for referrals too.
+The Salvation Army – Programs include a shelter, low income housing, and homeless prevention/rent assistance is offered.
+They also administer a variety of other social services.
+The Clark County charity is a great place to call for referrals too as a major goal is to help the working poor pay for housing costs - including back rent.

 • 1581 N. Main St, Las Vegas, NV 89101, (702) 649-8240.

-• Salvation Army In Mesquite and Bunkerville - North Rural Clark County, 355 W. Mesquite Blvd.
-Suite B50, Mesquite, Nevada, 89027, (702) 345-5116.
-This charity type organization provides emergency financial assistance such as rent, housing & utilities to low-income clients and families residing in North Rural Clark County area.
+• Salvation Army In Mesquite and Bunkerville - North Rural Clark County, 355 W. Mesquite Blvd., Mesquite, Nevada, 89027.
+Call (702) 345-5116.
+This charity type organization provides emergency financial assistance such as rent, housing and money for utilities to low-income tenants and families residing in North Rural Clark County area.
+This can also include help with a mobile home lot.

 Clark County Catholic Charities – Regardless of religion, they may be able to offer financial or free material assistance.
-If you have an eviction notice then you may qualify for emergency rental assistance.
+For residents with an eviction notice, they may qualify for emergency rental assistance today.
 There is also help for immigrants (documented or not) and migrant workers.
+Another focus is on helping single moms in Las Vegas with their housing needs.

-HOPELINK – This non-profit also serves renters and the low income in Las Vegas as well as across Southern Nevada. they offer the Clark County Rapid Rehousing Intervention Programs (CCHIP), wrap around services, rent help from local and national grants, funds to pay security deposits, moving assistance and other housing resources.
+HOPELINK – This non-profit also serves renters and the low income in Las Vegas as well as across Southern Nevada.
+They offer applications to the Clark County Rapid Rehousing Intervention Programs (CCHIP), wrap around services, as well as rent help from local and national grants.
+The charity also has funds to pay security deposits, moving assistance and other housing resources.

 • HopeLink of Southern Nevada is based at 178 Westminster Way, Henderson, NV 89015.
 Call (702) 566-0576.
 They may also go by Henderson Allied Community Advocates.